Ricardo Osorio

 Ricardo Osorio Mendoza (born 30 March 1980) is a Mexican former professional footballer who played as a defender.

 Club career

 Early career

 Born in Huajuapan de León, Oaxaca, Osorio made his debut in the Primera División de México in 2001–02 season with Cruz Azul in a match against Atlante F.C., with a 3–1 victory.

 VfB Stuttgart

-After an outstanding performance at the 2006 FIFA World Cup, Osorio signed a four-year, £4 million deal with German club VfB Stuttgart.
+After a strong performance at the 2006 FIFA World Cup, Osorio signed a four-year, £4 million deal with German club VfB Stuttgart.

 He scored his first goal in the Bundesliga for Stuttgart on 16 February 2007.
 The goal came at the 44th minute of the match against Eintracht Frankfurt.
 Stuttgart went on to win the game 4–0.
 On 19 May 2007, Stuttgart defeated Energie Cottbus 2–1, winning the Bundesliga, with Osorio making one of the highest number of appearances for the season.

 On 2 May 2010, Stuttgart president Erwin Staudt announced that Osorio would be leaving the club on a Bosman transfer.